Jakedude18/chordColorer/README.md

  ```

-The last branch tries three diferent colorings by adding:
+The last branch tries three different colorings by adding:
      1. the first base note
      2. the last base note
      3. the closest note in the mode (notated v[0])